 6. Advantages and Disadvantages

-Besides everything we’ve discussed, it’s important to know the pros and cons of these sprinkler controllers to avoid any misunderstandings after purchasing either of these two.
+It’s important to know the pros and cons of these sprinkler controllers to avoid any misunderstandings before making a purchase decision.

 |Zones||Faulty Amazon Alexa Integration|